pingcap/docs-tidb-operator/en/backup-to-blob-using-job.md

 ### Create Dumpling Job

-Run the following commands to create the Dumpling Job:
+Run the following commands to create the Dumpling Job.
+Replace the variables with your specific values as needed:

 ```shell
 export name=dumpling